mayankrathi2000/JSONPowerDB-Login2Explore/README.md

 ## Benefits of using JsonPowerDB

-1.Simplest way to retrieve data in a JSON format.
+1. Simplest way to retrieve data in a JSON format.

-2.Schema-free, Simple to use, Nimble and In-Memory database.
+2. Schema-free, Simple to use, Nimble and In-Memory database.

-3.It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
+3. It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.

 4. It is low level (raw) form of data and is also human readable.